 - Public WiFi connection and duration tracking and storage.
 The city of Philadelphia boasts free and extensive coverage, adding additional coverage and sites based on usage tracking and storage.
 They are not alone.

-- The World Wide Web, to a level of personal reconnaissance that you can’t believe.
+- The Internet, to a level of personal reconnaissance that you can’t believe.

 - Google, mapping the world and storing every bit of data they can get their hands on.